python-graphblas/python-graphblas/docs/contributor_guide/index.rst

   # and what that involves differs on various systems.
   # pip install -r requirements/extra.txt
   #
-  # Build and install networkx from source
+  # Build and install python-graphblas from source
-  pip install -e .
+  pip install -e . --no-deps
   # Test your installation
-  PYTHONPATH=. pytest networkx
+  pytest graphblas

 * ``conda`` (Anaconda or Miniconda)